 On July 8, 2019, Watsonville City Council approved the Single-Use Foodware, Environmentally Acceptable Packaging and Products, and Waste Reduction Ordinance (Municipal Code Section 6-6.100).
-This ordinance prohibits single-use disposable plastics in the food service industry, requiring compostable and refillable options instead.
+This ordinance prohibits single-use disposable plastics in the foodservice industry and requires compostable and refillable options instead.

 Discarded single-use plastic products, such as cups, lids, utensils, straws, and clamshells constitute a significant portion of the City’s waste stream.
-This ordinance is a vital component in the City’s efforts and mandates for reducing waste and litter for a cleaner and safer environment for generations to come, and it is consistent with the City’s Climate Action Plan and the State’s CalRecycle recycling and waste disposal regulations.
+This ordinance is a vital component in the City’s efforts and mandates to reduce waste and litter for a cleaner and safer environment for generations to come and is consistent with the City’s Climate Action Plan and the State’s CalRecycle recycling and waste disposal regulations.
 To view the full ordinance click here.

 The Watsonville Single Use Foodware and Waste Reduction Ordinance applies to all food service providers, City facilities, City contractors, and special event participants.

-Due to the pandemic, implementation dates were extended.
-This will give businesses time and flexibility to successfully transition.
+Due to the pandemic, implementation dates were extended in 2020 to give businesses time and flexibility to successfully transition.

 Effective: August 8, 2019

-food service ware products, as well as coolers, containers, ice chests, shipping boxes, pool or beach toys, packing peanuts, or other packaging materials.
+The sale and use of plastic foam (Styrofoam) products including all food service ware products, coolers, containers, ice chests, shipping boxes, pool or beach toys, packing peanuts, or other packaging materials is prohibited.